9th8/up-to-date-real-world-haskell/19-error-handling.md

 of its argument; it only wraps it up.
 So, the result of `try (return undefined)` would be `Right undefined`.
 Now, `ghci` wants to display this result on the terminal.
-It gets as far as printing out `"Right "`, but you can\'t print out `undefined` (or the result of division by zero).
-So when you see the exception message, it\'s coming from `ghci`, not your program.
+It gets as far as printing out `"Right "`, but you can't print out `undefined` (or the result of division by zero).
+So when you see the exception message, it's coming from `ghci`, not your program.

 This is a key point.
-Let\'s think about why our earlier example worked and this one didn\'t.
+Let's think about why our earlier example worked and this one didn't.
 Earlier, we put `print x` inside `try`.
 Printing the value of something, of course, requires it to be evaluated, so the exception was detected at the right place.
 But simply using `return` does not force evaluation.
 To solve this problem, the `Control.Exception` module defines the `evaluate` function.
 It behaves just like `return`, but forces its argument to be evaluated immediately.
-Let\'s try it:
+Let's try it:

 ``` screen
 ghci> let z = undefined